Skip to content

 • The causes of climate change are often called ‘climate forcings’.
 This term comes from ‘radiative forcing’ or RF, which is the difference between the amount of solar energy (heat) reaching Earth’s atmosphere and the amount that escapes.

-• Different climate forcings each determine how much solar energy arrives from the sun, and how much escape.
+• There are many climate forcings, each type contributing to how much solar energy arrives from the sun, and how much escapes.

 Home > Climate wiki > What causes climate change?